 - Common horse sounds & what they mean

-- How the world looks to your horse
+- How to deal with an aggressive horse

 - TAKEKIT Pro clippers – Over the years I’ve tried a lot of different clippers and while some were obviously better than others I found these to be by far the best.
 They are heavier than a lot of other clippers but for me, that’s a good thing, it makes them feel more sturdy and hardwearing.
 On top of that they have a range of speeds so are just as good for clipping your horse’s back as they are his face.
 I also like the fact that they come in a handy carry case but that’s not for everybody.
 The company that makes them is super good and incredibly helpful too, a real bonus these days.
 The only thing I wasn’t keen on was the fact that it doesn’t come with any oil, but that’s not a major problem as it’s not difficult to buy lubricant.